Zren/mpv-osc-tethys/README.md

 #### mpv_thumbnail_script.conf

-A complete list of configuration keys for mpv_thumbnail_script can [be found in the source code](https://github.com/TheAMM/mpv_thumbnail_script/blob/master/src/options.lua) or [it's documentation](https://github.com/TheAMM/mpv_thumbnail_script#configuration).
+A complete list of configuration keys for mpv_thumbnail_script can [be found in the source code](https://github.com/TheAMM/mpv_thumbnail_script/blob/master/src/options.lua) or [its documentation](https://github.com/TheAMM/mpv_thumbnail_script#configuration).

 Note that `thumbnailSize` in `tethys.conf` overrides `thumbnail_width` and `thumbnail_height`.
 Tethys also forces `mpv_no_sub=yes` and `mpv_no_config=yes` to make thumbnails easier to read.